Kia EV6 (2024) specs, price, ratings and reviews

 Independent spec and rating reference.
 No offers, no sales.

-The EV6 shares the 800V E-GMP platform with the Hyundai Ioniq 5, but has a lower, more coupé-like body.
+The EV6 shares the 800-volt platform (E-GMP, the shared electric chassis Hyundai and Kia use) with the Hyundai Ioniq 5, but has a lower, more coupé-like body.
 The 2024 facelift enlarged the battery to 84 kWh and revised the front and the infotainment.
 WLTP range stands at 528 km for the rear-wheel-drive Long Range (manufacturer figure).
 The DC charging peak is around 258 kW; 10-80% charging takes about 18 minutes under favourable conditions (manufacturer figure, not measured by us).

 In practice

 WLTP consumption is 16.5 kWh/100km (manufacturer figure).
 Over a whole year, including winter trips, owners report mixed around 18.5 kWh/100km (owner forums, n≈20, not measured by us); that pushes the real range below the 528 km WLTP.
-The boot at 480 l is slightly smaller than that of the Ioniq 5 due to the sloping roofline, plus a small frunk.
+The boot at 480 l is slightly smaller than that of the Ioniq 5 due to the sloping roofline, plus a small frunk (extra storage at the front, under the bonnet).
 The braked towing weight at 1,800 kg is generous.
-The indicative list price rose from about 46,995 euro (peildatum early 2024) to 47,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 46,995 euro (reference date early 2024) to 47,995 euro now, a from-price, no offer and no forecast.

 Points to note

 Winter consumption is, according to owners, 15-25% above WLTP.
-As with the Ioniq 5 there have been recalls around the ICCU charging unit; check whether a specific example has had the update (RDW/manufacturer, not verified by us per car).
+As with the Ioniq 5 there have been recalls around the on-board charger (the ICCU, which converts AC from the grid into DC for the battery); check whether a specific example has had the update (RDW/manufacturer, not verified by us per car).
 The low roofline costs some head room in the back compared with the Ioniq 5; compare the seating dimensions if rear space weighs heavily.

 No tax or financial advice.
 Every figure shows its source and reference date.
 Always compare with an independent adviser and the official source.
 Source: OEM datasheets + RDW + ADAC (see methodology); rating and price reference dates are listed per figure.